 Succeeding him was the Rev. Joseph P. Burroughs under whose direction the old Parish Hall was built in 1962.
 The Rev. Kenneth L. Whitney came in 1963 and with the burning of the mortgage in 1968, St. Andrew’s came to full Parish Status.

 The Rev. Stan Easty served for 10 years after 1972, followed by the Rev. K. Weldon (Don) Porcher, who, later, was aided by the Rev. Hillary M. West as Assistant Rector.
 In the late 1980s, a wing to accommodate the chapel schoolrooms was constructed.
 With the illness and resignation of Mr. Porcher, The Rev. Milton Cole came as interim priest and remained until the arrival of our rector, Rev. Charles E.B.
 Gill in 1994.
 The Rev. William H. Brake, Jr., came to St. Andrew’s in 1999 as Priest Associate.
 Rev. Brake retired in 2005 and Rev. Gill in 2008.
-The Rev. Randy Green served as our interim rector until the arrival of our current rector Rev. Phillip R. Glick in August of 2010.
+The Rev. Randy Green served as our interim rector until the arrival of The Rev. Phillip R. Glick in August of 2010.
+Rev. Glick served faithfully until his retirement in September of 2018.
+We called our current Rector, The Rev. Nathan M. Finnin, in June of 2020.

 In 1995 St. Andrew’s planted a mission in Southern Shores.
 It bears the name of the earlier church of All Saints’ and is now a thriving congregation.